badlydrawnben/eleventy-guide/src/posts/005-intro-ssg.md

 Let's use Netlify as an example as that's the host that many people use.
 A common workflow is to use Github as a repo for your site files.
 You can add a site to your Netlify account and connect it to a Github repo.

-The `netlify.toml` file that you see in many Eleventy projects is there to tell Netlify which folder contains the built/compiled version of the site.
-It's often called `dist` or `public`.
-Netlify uses the other files in the source directory and elsewhere to build the site but they're never served to the outside world.
+The `netlify.toml` file that you see in many Eleventy projects is there to tell Netlify which folder will contain the all the static files once the site has been built.
+It's often called `dist` or `public` or `_site`.

+Netlify uses the other files in the source directory and elsewhere to build the site and it deploys the resulting static files on its CDN.
+It doesn't use the contents of the `dist` folder in your Github account, it generates its own.
+You don't even need to have a `dist` folder in your Githb repo at all.

 Let's take a look at the [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog) on github as an example.
 Because the site hasn't been built/compiled yet, all you see is all of the source files.